06012021-dotnet-uta/P2_PokeLoot/README.md

 * Users are able to accumalate coins into a saved account balance through various tasks and activties.
 * Users are able to use coins to open lootboxes that would randomly generate pokemon cards or buy cards from the message boards which reflect on their collection.
 * Users are able to store their collected cards and sell them on the message boards.
-* Users are able to view various posts on the message board which dynamocally updates.
+* Users are able to view and insert various posts on the message board which dynamocally updates.

 To-do list:
 * Increase options available to users to earn coins